 (Their more popular use today for flower arrangements would certainly have had its place in an 18th century home also.)
 Striking examples of the form, the oval shaped bodies are decorated with a lobed design around the edge of the original weighted pedestal bases and lower halves of the main bodies.
 Overhanging bands of acanthus leaves below beaded rings decorate the joins.
 The scrolling scalloped rims are very unusual and further enhanced with applied classical floral elements.

-Later note: These can be firmly attributed to Matthew Boulton's shop and were featured in Gordon Crosskey's Antique Sheffield Plate.
+Later note: These can be firmly attributed to the shop of Matthew Boulton and were featured in Gordon Crosskey's Antique Sheffield Plate.